awdavies/scripts/README.md

 this environment is in your home folder: "/homes/iws/batmanstick/PYENV" so, for now, in order to run the django-aware python, one needs to write:

-/homes/iws/batmanstick/PYENV/bin/python (if you write this literally, you're an idiot by the way)
+/homes/iws/batmanstick/PYENV/bin/python (if you write this verbatim, you're an idiot.)

+But!
+If you want to have a fun time not being frustrated with this, there's a special python script called "vpython-env" included in the package that contains the python environment.
+It changes the prompt so that you can't forget you're in a virtual environment that contains the wacky-different version of python that runs separate from regular python.